Hina Khan

 Hina Khan (/hns/; born 2 October 1987) is an Indian actress who appears in Hindi and Punjabi films and television.
 Khan is noted for her versatility across genres—from family dramas and reality shows to psychological thrillers.
 One of the highest-paid television actresses in India, she is a recipient of several accolades including three ITA Awards, three Indian Telly Awards and seven Gold Awards.

 Khan is widely recognised for portraying Akshara Maheshwari Singhania in Yeh Rishta Kya Kehlata Hai (2009–2016), her performances earned her two ITA Award for Best Actress - Popular.
 Khan emerged as the runner-up in the eighth and the eleventh seasons of the reality shows Fear Factor: Khatron Ke Khiladi (2017) and Bigg Boss (2017–2018).
 She then played the critically acclaimed negative character in the romantic television series Kasautii Zindagii Kay 2 from 2018 to 2019, which earned her the Gold Award for Best Actress in a Negative Role.

 Early life

-Khan was born on 2 October 1987 in Srinagar, Jammu and Kashmir, India, into an Indian Muslim family from Uttar Pradesh, to father Aslam Khan who runs a travel agency in Srinagar.
+Khan was born on 2 October 1987 in Srinagar, Jammu and Kashmir, India.
 She belongs to a family of 4 - her parents, herself and her younger brother, Aamir Khan, who is the owner of a travel agency company.
 She completed her Master of Business Administration (MBA) in 2009 from the CCA School of Management in Gurgaon.